manish/manish.github.io/_posts/2021-08-18-the-art-of-being-an-interview.markdown

 ### Makes the candidate feel welcome and relaxed 😌

+It should not come as a surprise that interviews can be nerve wracking, especially for a subset of people.
+Just because a candidate is nervous is not indication that they are not a good candidate for the position they are being interviewed for.
+If we are an interviewer want to ensure that we can find the best fit for the job, we need to create the right environment for the candidate to showcase their skills.

+If it's an hour long interview, I reserve the first few minutes (up to five minutes) to make small talk, icebreakers, introduce each other and at times chat about things not on the agenda.
+I strive to create an environment as such the candidate would consider me their co-worker and during the interview, which in turn helps me gather enough data points to evaluate them.
+If the candidate finds me intimidating (for whatsoever reason), they might not talk through their problem, which reduces their chances of success.

+While the bulk of the responsibility does fall on the candidate, interviewers represent their employer and have a moral obligation to meet the candidate halfway on responsibilities.
+Every interview taken up by an interviewer is an hour they are not working, which makes it important that we utilize this time to the best of our abilities.

 ### Outlines the structure of the interview 📓

 Different parts of the interview are aimed at understanding different aspects of a candidate's skillset.
 Some interviews can be pure behavioral, some can be system design, some are algorithms or data structures.
 Some interviews can be a mix of them.
 It's imperative for an interviewer to be clear what this specific interview will entail.